 Directors are welcome to request for further explanation, briefings or discussions on any aspect of the Group's operations or business from Management.
-When required, Board members meet to exchange views outside the formal environment of Board meetings.
+As and when required, Board members meet to exchange views outside the formal environment of Board meetings.